Meet the Research Team

 Karim Afzal

-Karim received his bachelor's degree in Sociology from Wheaton College and his master's degree in Psychology from Adelphi University.
-He is pursuing his Ph.D. in Clinical Psychology at Fielding Graduate University.
-Dr. Edward Tronick is his dissertation Chair.
-His research expereince includes having worked in a radiology lab at Beth-Israel Deaconess Medical Center/Harvard Medical School, where he earned co-authorships on studies focusing on developing image-guided, minimally invasive therapies for malignant cancerous diseases.
-In the Child Development Unit lab, Karim is participating in a research project that examines depressed mothers and their infant interactins in a naturalistic home setting.
+Karim received his bachelor's degree in sociology from Wheaton College and his master's degree in Psychology from Adelphi University.
+He is pursuing his PhD in clinical psychology at Fielding Graduate University.
+Edward Tronick is his dissertation chair.
+His research experience includes having worked in a radiology lab at Beth-Israel Deaconess Medical Center/Harvard Medical School, where he earned co-authorships on studies focusing on developing image-guided, minimally invasive therapies for malignant cancerous diseases.
+In the Child Development Unit lab, Karim is participating in a research project that examines depressed mothers and their infant interactions in a naturalistic home setting.
 His dissertation - the Infant Social-Referencing study - is investigating infant social referencing and memory of mother-stranger interactions.
-His clinical and administrative experience includes having worked in FEGS and YAI in New York City, which provide an array of healthcare services (e.g., psychological assessment, residential treatment) for people with developmental disabilities.
+His clinical and administrative experience includes having worked in FEGS and YAI in New York City, which provide an array of health care services (e.g., psychological assessment, residential treatment) for people with developmental disabilities.
 Additionally, his clinical psychology experience includes having worked with diverse psychiatric populations in New York University/Bellevue Hospital and Albert Einstein School of Medicine/Jacobi Medical Center.
 He will be completing his clinical psychology internship at the University of Connecticut Medical School's Institute of Living/Connecticut Children's Hospital/Hartford Hospital.

 Fernanda Lucchese